-Put the hold-downs into the ground over the hoses to hold them firmly in place.
-If you need to change directions of the tubing or connect it to other tubing, cut it and attach it using elbow and tee fittings.
-Once the tubing is laid out, staked down, and capped off at the end, you can come off the mainline with ¼” tubing to go to plants that are more than a foot off the mainline.
+Insert hold-downs into the ground over the tubing to hold it firmly in place.
+If you need to change directions of the tubing or connect it to other tubing, cut it and attach it using a tee and elbow fittings.
+Once the tubing is laid out, staked down, and capped off at the end, you can come off the mainline with ¼" tubing to go plants that are ore than a foot off the mainline.
 At that point you have a choice of which emitters or sprayer to use.
-Here are the most common product choices for a landscape or flower garden:
+Here are4 the most common product choices for a landscape or flower garden:

-- Soaker Dripline: This 1/4" tubing with emitters factory inserted every 6", 9", or 12" can circle large bushes or plants such as azaleas, rhodys, or roses or Soaker Dripline can weave through a flower or vegetable garden and water numerous plants on the way.
+- Soaker Dripline: This 1/4" tubing with emitters factory inserted every 6",9", or 12" can circle large bushes or plants such as azaleas, rhodys, or roses.
+Soaker Dripline can weave through a flower or vegetable garden and water numerous plants on the way.
 Soaker Dripline is often used in raised garden beds or in containers.
 It works well at pressures down to 2 PSI with a maximum operating pressure of 30 PSI.

-- 1/2" Emitter Tubing: If you’re watering an orchard or ornamental trees, long rows of berries or grapes, or a hedge along the perimeter of your yard, Emitter Tubing is a great choice as each emitter is pressure compensating.
+- 1/2" Emitter Tubing: If you're watering an orchard or ornamental trees, long rows of choice as each emitter is pressure compensating.
 These emitters are factory inserted every 9", 12", 18", 24", or 36" and can be run up and down hilly terrain, or long distances while giving off the same amount of water from beginning to end.

-- Individual drip emitters: There are economical drip emitters or pressure compensating emitters for precise watering (even water distribution) when your drip system runs extensive distances.
-With these emitters you’ll need to punch a hole in the tubing and insert each one.
+- Individual drip emitters: There are economical drip emitters or pressure compensating emitters for precise watering (even water distribution) when your drip systems run extensive distances.
+With these emitters you will need to punch a hole in the tubing and insert each one.

-- Drip Tape: Aqua Traxx Drip Tape is the economically perfect tape for even water distribution over long rows while offering a 90% uniformity rate of water distribution.
+- Drip Tape: Aqua Traxx Drip Tape is the economically perfect tape for even water distribution over long rows while offering a 90% uniformity rate of water.

-- Fertilizer Injectors: Small backyard garden often choose the EZ Flo fertilizer injector as it has a low price point and is easy to use.
-For large systems and organic farms, the MixRite injector makes the most sense for its ease of operation and ease of maintenance.
-Another advantage of the MixRite fertilizer Injector is that it comes in a number of different mix ratios with the highest ratio meant for people or farmers who are feeding their plants organic fertilizer.
+- Fertilizer Injector: Small backyard gardens often choose the EZ-Flo fertilizer injector as it has a low price point and is easy to use.
+For large systems and organic farms, the MixRite injectors make the most sense for its ease of maintenance.
+Another advantage of the MixRite fertilizer injector is that it comes in several different mix ratios with the highest ratio meant for people or farmers who are feeding their plants organic fertilizer.

-At DripWorks.com you’ll find a free Drip Planning Guide, how to videos, calculators, FAQs, and more on the Resources page.
-Our experts know their stuff and there here to help.
-You can click to chat, call, or write for assistance.
-Enjoy the benefits of drip irrigation, the most efficient method of watering today by preventing over watering and putting a precise amount of water where you need it.
+At DripWorks.com you'll find a free Drip Planning Guide, how to videos, calculators, FAQs, and more on the Resource page.
+Our experts know their stuff and they are here to help.
+You can call or write for assistance.
+Enjoy the benefits of drip irrigation, the most efficient method of watering today by preventing over watering and outing a precise amount of water where you need it.